<img height="1" width="1" src="https://www.facebook.com/tr?id=610419235832899&ev=PageView &noscript=1"/>

 Alistair Moffat

 Alistair Moffat was born and bred in the Scottish Borders.
 A former Director of the Edinburgh Festival Fringe, Director of Programmes at Scottish Television and founder of the Borders Book Festival, he is also the author of a number of highly acclaimed books.
 From 2011 he was Rector of the University of St Andrews.
-He has written more than thirty books on Scottish history.
+He has written more than thirty books on Scottish history, and lives in the Scottish Borders.

 You may also like…